Bitlis: Modern

 In 1814 the population of Bitlis town was said to be 12,000 people - one half Muslim, the other half was constituted by Christian Armenians.
 By 1838 its population was said to be between 15,000 and 18,000 - two thirds Muslim, one third Armenian, and a small minority of Assyrians.
 In 1898 Lynch considered the population to be close to 30,000, comprising 10,000 Armenians, 300 Assyrians, and the rest Muslim Kurds (both Alevis and Sunnis included).
 The Armenians had five schools for boys and three for girls.
 According to Encyclopædia Britannica Eleventh Edition from 1911, the town had 35 thousand people with 12 thousand Armenians, the rest being Kurdish.
 One third of the population of Bitlis was ethnic Armenian prior to World War I (1914, whereas the majority of the population was Kurdish Muslim (Alevi as well as Sunni).
+In 1915, during the Armenian genocide, Turks and Kurds, led by Jevdet Bey Pasha, massacred some 15,000 Armenians in Bitlis and the surrounding region.
 Before the forced relocations (Tehcir) by Ottoman government, the Christian population of Bitlis was mainly made up of Armenians and Assyrians however during the Armenian genocide, both the Armenian and Assyrian population were exterminated coinciding with the Assyrian genocide also.

 In February 1916, as part of the Caucasus Campaign, Imperial Russian forces launched an offensive to capture Mush and Bitlis.
 Mush fell on February 16.
 At Bitlis, the Turkish positions were in a strong location on the outskirts of the town and could not be outflanked because of the narrowness of the valley.
 On the night of March 2–3, during a blizzard, the Russian 8th Caucasian Rifles advanced silently and, after several hours of hand-to-hand fighting, took the Turkish positions with 1,000 prisoners.
 The Turks then abandoned Bitlis, retreating towards Siirt.
 The Russian forces and intelligence officers found evidence of the massacres of Christians by the Kurds and Turks in 1915.

 In August 1916 the Turkish Second Army started an offensive against the Russian front in eastern Turkey.
 On August 2, the Ottoman 16th Corps, together with strong Kurdish irregulars' support, attacked Bitlis and Mush.
 Fearing encirclement General Nazarbekov, the Russian commander, abandoned Bitlis on August 5.
 When Mush also fell, he decided to abandon Tatvan and the whole Mush valley and retreat to Ahlat.
 Around 18 August, the Russians having been reinforced, were able to counter-attack.
 By September the Turkish offensive was stalled and then turned.
 Nazarbekov advanced as the Turkish forces withdrew from Tatvan and Mush, but he did not have the available forces to hold Bitlis as winter approached.
 The Russian February Revolution in the spring of 1917 prevented any further Russian gains.